 Therefore the formula is Fixed Costs Dollars Needed = The Contribution Margin per Sale (Contribution Margin is Total Sales less Variable Costs) Times Sales

 Therefore $21,000= (1 – .56 which is the average variable cost ratio) Times Sales

 Therefore $21,000/.44 = Sales (Divide both sides by .44)

 Therefore the Restaurant Needs $47,727 of Sales to Cover $21,000 of Fixed Costs

 Let’s work this from the cost analysis format:

-Now you can see the value, understanding the relationship between the two types of costs can generate for the management team.
+Now you can see the value of understanding the relationship between the two types of costs.
 It is essential to monitor and create an acceptable baseline and work towards improving the financial performance of the restaurant.
-I’ll prove this to you.
-Suppose we could improve the variable costs by really controlling our staffing needs so that the variable costs decrease to .53.
-How much improvement do we generate using the above example?
+Let’s prove this.
+Suppose the owner could improve the variable costs by really controlling staffing needs so that the variable costs decrease to .53.
+How much improvement is generated using the above example?
 Let’s see:

 This is the exact tool the major restaurants use to generate improvements in financial performance.
 There are other tools and tricks, I don’t cover them here, but there are articles on this website that go into more detail.
 Act on Knowledge.